State police won't comment on audio obtained by AP of investigators grilling state trooper at center of Ronald Greene killing - KESQ

 The audio obtained by the AP of what is reportedly a two-hour interview provides the latest details to become public in the investigation.
 In a story, and edited clips of the audio the AP made public, Hollingsworth reportedly tells investigators, “I was scared.
 He could have done anything once my hold was broke off him — and that’s why I struck him.”

-Greene’s family was told by state police that Greene died in a car crash, but nine body camera and dash-camera videos released last year by the state police — more than two years after Greene’s death — told a different story of what happened on the night of May 10, 2019, near the city of Monroe.
+His family was told by state police that Greene died in a car crash on the night of May 10, 2019.
+But nine body camera and dash-camera videos released last year by state police told a different story of what happened that night near the city of Monroe.

+Hollingsworth was set to be fired for violations of his body-worn camera and car camera systems, use of force, performance, lawful orders and for conduct unbecoming an officer, but he died in a single-vehicle car crash on September 21, 2020, according to the Ouachita Parish Coroner’s Office.

-The state police would not comment on the latest audio and told CNN they handed over all evidence they gathered to federal investigators.
-The Louisiana Governor’s Office and Patrick Scott Wolleson, an attorney for Hollingsworth, did not immediately return a request for comment from CNN.
+State police would not comment on the latest audio and told CNN they handed over all evidence they gathered to federal investigators.
+The Louisiana governor’s office and Patrick Scott Wolleson, an attorney for Hollingsworth, did not immediately return a request for comment from CNN.
 Members of the special legislative committee told CNN that the committee was in the process of subpoenaing the video.

-Hollingsworth was set to be fired for violations of his body-worn camera and car camera systems, use of force, performance, lawful orders, and for conduct unbecoming an officer, but he died in a car crash before he could be fired, officials said.

 The AP account of the incident says Greene offered no resistance.